syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 {% endhighlight %}

-Run the previous sample to get the following output on Android device.
+Executing the above codes renders the following output in Android device respectively.

 ![](GettingStarted_images/DefaultAppearance.png)

+You can download the source code of this sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/GettingStarted-1414679923).

 ## Customize positioning